galatea-associates/fuse-starter-java/issue_template.md

 Documentation Changes
 --
-[Description of changes necessary to the Fuse documentation due to the changes in response to this issue]
+[Description of changes necessary to the Fuse documentation due to the changes in response to this issue.
+Should be complete before Review is approved]

 Test Evidence
 --